analyticspot/anx-ml/README.md

 so that we can interoperate with other machine learning libraries and allows for injection.
 See the `SERIALIZATION.README.md` file for details.

+# Using

+To use, you can download the source here and build it by running `./gradlew check`.
+Alternatively, you can download pre-built jar files from jcenter.
+The maven coordinates for the main framework are:

+* groupId: com.analyticspot.ml
+* artifactId: framework
+* version: the `VERSION` file in this directory contains the latest version number.

+For gradle, this means a dependency like `compile 'com.analyticspot.ml:framework:0.1.1'` will pull the correct jar.